Pod Point

 PPC-16

-Charger displays 'RCM Fault' or 'RCD Self‑Test Failed', charging disabled
+Charger displays 'RCM Fault' or 'RCD Self‑Test Failed', and charging is disabled.

 Residual Current Monitoring Device Failure